segmentio/segment-docs/src/connections/functions/destination-functions/index.md

 You can include multiple setting types including strings, booleans, string arrays and string objects to support your use case.
 You can also mark a particular setting as being required and/or sensitive (encrypted), if needed.

-Once your Destination Function is deployed as an instance within your workspace, the settings can be filled out on the destination configuration page.
+Once your Destination Function is deployed as an instance within your workspace, settings can be filled out on the destination configuration page.

 ![Destination Function Settings](images/dest-settings.png)